 When the quality of a grocery item is not satisfactory, let the store manager know and request a refund or a replacement.

-If a store doesn’t have an item it is advertising, ask for a “rain check,” which will entitle you to purchase the item at the sale price within a certain period of time.
+If a store does not have an item it is advertising, request a “rain check,” which will entitle you to purchase the item at the sale price within a certain period of time.

 Watch the prices as they are entered on the register or check your receipt before you leave the store.
 You may be surprised how often incorrect prices are entered.

-13. Be very careful about participating in a frozen food plan.
-The best that most people can expect from such a plan is that they will pay a fair price for more expensive items than they usually would purchase (i.e., they upgrade the quality of their grocery spending and, therefore, their spending for groceries increases).
+13. Be very careful before making a decision to participate in a frozen food plan.
+The best that most people can expect from a frozen food plan is that they will pay a fair price for more expensive items than they usually would purchase (i.e., they upgrade the quality of the food they consume, and, as a result, they spend more for groceries).
 At worst, a frozen food plan can be a disaster to your budget, especially if you need to purchase a new freezer for the food you will be receiving under the plan.

 14. Low income families may be entitled to receive food stamps.
-They should contact their county’s Social Services Department if they think they might qualify.
+Therefore, low income families should contact their county’s Department of Social Services to determine if they qualify.

 Concluding comments: For a family of four people, saving only 10 cents per person per meal for three meals a day adds up to a total saving of $438 in one year.
 This saving is equivalent to $547.50 pretax dollars, or a pay increase of $45.63 per month, assuming that the family would ordinarily pay a combined federal and state income tax rate of about 20% on each additional dollar of its income.